Mental-Noise/Synapse/README.md

 This repository contains the code and schematics (EasyEDA format) for a DIY module converting CV signals to MIDI commands the Volca Beats understands.

-I have make this module to work with my modular synth but it can work with any control voltage source.
+I have made this module to work with my modular synth but it can work with any control voltage source.

 ## Controls
 The CV to MIDI converter gives the following controls over the Volca Beats :